 On arrival in Portugal

-However, as mentioned, Portugal hopes to welcome British tourists from 17 May.
-Assuming entry requirements are similar to those currently in place, on arrival in Portugal including Madeira, Porto Santo and the Azores, it is likely Brits will have to show proof of vaccination OR proof of previous SARS/Covid-19 infection OR a negative test result for SARS/Covid-19 taken in the previous 72 hours.
+Assuming entry requirements are similar to those currently in place, on arrival in Portugal including Madeira, Porto Santo and the Azores, it is likely Brits will have to show proof of a negative PCR test taken in the previous 72 hours.

 Choosing the right mortgage is vital to the success of your property purchase.
 Get in touch today with our trusted partners – they have over 20 years’ experience helping people like you to get the best mortgage possible.